 There’s no rule that you have to stay on-site at a Disney property.

-Many families say that the best secret to saving money at Disney World is staying off-site and either renting a car or using off-site transportation like Ubers.
+Many families say that the best secret to saving money at Disney World is staying off-site and either renting a car (use Discover Cars for easy price comparison) or using off-site transportation like Ubers.

 I don’t like to stay off-site because it takes me out of the Disney magic, but you can certainly find many resorts MUCH cheaper than staying on-site that also give you easier access to the rest of the Orlando area if you’ve got more in your plans than Disney.